0006 — Annotation model

 Independent attempt to replicate a claim, with outcome and method.

 Replication is the load-bearing annotation type.
-The structured_payload for a replication is intended to carry, at minimum:
+The structured_payload for a replication (refined by RRP-0019):

 {